 Welcome to Dixon, WY

 Dixon, Wyoming is located on the Little Snake River Valley, the south central gateway to the Medicine Bow National Forest.
 This Wyoming Scenic Byway is a favorite route taken by travelers during the summer and fall months.Dixon is just west of the Continental Divide, and in the foothills of Wyoming’s Sierra Madre Mountains.
 The Little Snake River is the main tributary through the valley.Here in the Little Snake River Valley we live in the heart of a very diverse atmosphere with everything from forest to high plains desert.
 We are surrounded by beautiful mountain vistas and sweeping sage flats.Dixon has been around awhile.
 Wyoming was only a territory when the Town of Dixon was incorporated in July 1887.
 Currently we have a population of around 79.
 Our Town Hall is listed on the National Register of Historic Places.
 The building was built in 1911 for the Stock Growers Bank of Dixon.
 The Bank was NOT robbed by legendary Butch Cassidy, who used to visit the area regularly.
 A new Motel graces Dixon; it is the Dixon Motel (phone number, 307-383-2300), which is across the street from the infamous Dixon Club.
-Dixon currently has a U.S. Post Office, a senior center, an Episcopal Church, a town park, a Carbon County maintenance shop, and two bars, the Dixon Club and L2 Saloon.
+Dixon currently has a U.S. Post Office, a senior center, an Episcopal Church, a town park, a Carbon County maintenance shop, and one bar, The Dixon Club.

 One of the reasons why folks enjoy the Little Snake area so much is due to the fact that we have a wide range of wildlife species that inhabit our region.
 This list includes, but is not limited to elk, mule deer, moose, pronghorn antelope, coyotes, black bears, mountain lions, bobcats, ground squirrels, beavers, mink, fischers, badgers, muskrats and porcupines.
 We have had sightings of wild horses, wolverines, lynx, river otters, swift fox and wolves.
 And I could not forget some of our snakes, the brown water snake, and prairie rattle snake and the faded midget rattle snake (go Rattlers).
 Bird watching is also excellent in and around Dixon; we have song birds galore and migrating birds like the sand hill crane, whooping crane, egrets, geese, plovers, and ring necked doves.
 Their are quite a few raptors like golden and bald eagles, falcons, hawks, owls and osprey.
 And if you go walking around the Dixon area you may come upon sage grouse and prairie chickens, they let you know they are there by making a loud noise flying up and away.Great fishing here as well!
 To name just a few; colorful brook trout, rainbow trout and brown trout.
 The local flora in and around Dixon consists of sagebrush, rabbit brush, cedar trees, juniper, cottonwood trees, aspen trees, lodge pole pine, blue spruce, ponderosa trees and of course open fields of grass hay and alfalfa.